Mnwa/vkclient/Readme.md

 # VK API Client

 This is a base pure rust implementation of VK API client.
+The client supports zstd compression and msgpack format of VK API.
+It's works with http2 only connections.

 See the [library documentation](https://docs.rs/vkclient) or [VK API documentation](https://dev.vk.com/reference) for more.